davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 };
 ```

 It almost looks like JSON!
-And in fact, converting Nix types to JSON is [part of the Nix
+And in fact, converting Nix types to and from JSON is [part of
-standard
+the Nix standard
 library](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-toJSON).

 ## Extensions